 This summary was created by SEAL, not the authors of SEAL's replication evaluation.
 To view the full report please see: Center for Equity for English Learners, Loyola Marymount University and Wexford Institute.
 (2020).
-Sobrato Early Academic Language (SEAL) Model: Final report of findings from a four-year study. https://doi.org/10.15365/ceel.seal2020
+Sobrato Early Academic Language (SEAL) Model: Final report of findings from a four-year study.
+Scan QR code or visit web link: https://doi.org/10.15365/ceel.seal2020